roland-KA/OneRule.jl/README.md

 # OneRule.jl

-Implementation of the *1-Rule* data mining algorithm using the Julia programming language.
+Implementation of the *1-Rule* data mining algorithm by Robert Holte (*"Very simple classification rules perform well on most commonly used datasets"* in: Machine Learning 11.1 (1993), pp. 63-90) using the Julia programming language.

-For more information about the algorithm see e.g.: https://datacadamia.com/data_mining/one_rule or have look at
+For more information about the algorithm see e.g.: [Machine Learning - (One|Simple) Rule](https://datacadamia.com/data_mining/one_rule), [OneRClassifier - One Rule for Classification](http://rasbt.github.io/mlxtend/user_guide/classifier/OneRClassifier/) or have a look at
 >    Witten, Ian H., Eibe Frank, and Mark A. Hall.
 >    *Data Mining Practical Machine Learning Tools and Techniques*
 >    Third Edition.
-Morgan Kaufmann, 2017.
+Morgan Kaufmann, 2017, pp. 93-96

 The implementation of this algorithm has started as an example for a university course in data science at [Baden-Württemberg Cooperative State University  Karlsruhe](https://www.karlsruhe.dhbw.de/en/general/about-us.html).